shipleyux/milestone-1/README.md

   # Accessibility

-To make the site as accessible as possible, the following principles and features have been implemented:
+To make the site as accessible as possible, the following features have been implemented:

 ## Semantic HTML
 Proper HTML tags (e.g., `<header>`, `<footer>`, `<section>`, `<nav>`) are used to create a logical structure and improve readability for screen readers.

 ## Alternative Text for Images
-All images, including book covers, podcast logos, and background images, include descriptive alt text to ensure that screen readers can convey meaningful information to visually impaired users.
+All images, including book covers, podcast logos, and background images, include alt text to ensure that screen readers can convey information to visually impaired users.

 ## Keyboard Accessibility
 The website is fully navigable using the keyboard, with clear tab order and focus states.
 Users can easily navigate between interactive elements like buttons, links, and form fields using the Tab key.